PowerDNS/pdns/CODING_GUIDELINES.md

 An important thing to be aware of with shared pointers is that making a new copy or releasing a shared pointer, thus updating its internal reference counter, is atomic and therefore thread-safe.
 Altering the content of the object pointed to is not, though, and is subject to the usual locking methods.
 The often misunderstood part is that updating the target of the shared pointer is not thread-safe.
-Basically, you can copy the shared pointer from multiple threads at once, and then each thread can assign a new target to its own copy safely, like that:
+Basically, you can copy the shared pointer from multiple threads at once, and then each thread can assign a new target to its own copy safely, like this:

 ```C++
 auto ptr = std::make_shared<int>(4);